Description

 This step uses the bounding_box attribute of the WCS stored in the data model, which is populated by the assign_wcs step.
 Hence the assign_wcs step must be applied to the science exposure before running this step.

-For NIRCam and NIRISS WFSS modes, no bounding_box has been attached to the data model.
-This is to keep the WCS flexible enough to be used with any source catalog that may be associated with the dispersed image.
-Instead, there is a helper method that is used to calculate the bounding boxes that contain the dispersed spectra for each object.
+For NIRCam and NIRISS WFSS modes, no bounding_box is attached to the data model by the assign_wcs step.
+This is to keep the WCS flexible enough to be used with any source catalog or similar list of objects that may be associated with the dispersed image.
+Instead, there is a helper method that is used to calculate the bounding boxes that contain the spectral trace for each object.
 One box is made for each spectral order of each object.
-The extract2d step uses the source catalog referenced in the input model’s meta information to create the list of objects and their corresponding bounding box.
+In regular, automated processing, the extract_2d step uses the source catalog specified in the input model’s meta information to create the list of objects and their corresponding bounding box.
 This list is used to make the 2D cutouts from the dispersed image.

-NIRCam TSGRISM exposures do not use a source catalog, so instead it relies on the assumption that the source of interest is located at the aperture reference point.
+NIRCam TSGRISM exposures do not use a source catalog, so the step instead relies on the assumption that the source of interest is located at the aperture reference point and centers the extraction there.
 More details are given below.

 Algorithm